 Physicians, in general, do not want to treat patients in public.
 Health Insurance Portability and Accountability Act (HIPAA) prohibits sharing identifiable patient information within earshot of others without consent.
 Again, this can lead to liability issues.
 Also, there is no way to monetize casual consultations.

 REASON 4: With a vast education, doctors communicate in another language.
 This may be true of you in your profession.
-Whether you are an accountant, architect, builder, chef, mechanic, musician, programmer, scientist, stock broker, or something more obtuse, you can easily alienate others with the language of your profession.
-People who do not share your profession can’t decipher what you are saying enough to converse.
-The same is true of physicians.
+Consider an accountant, architect, builder, chef, mechanic, musician, programmer, scientist, stock broker, or something more obtuse.
+Each can easily alienate others with the language of the profession.

-REASON 5: Developing romantic relationships with patients is unethical.
+REASON 6: Developing romantic relationships with patients is unethical.
 If a doctor comes in contact with a patient of the opposite sex in public, the conversation may be curt.
 This might be an attempt to prevent any appearance of impropriety.

 Doctors prefer to speak with other doctors or talk to patients in a medical setting.
 In social settings there is limited interaction with those outside the medical profession unless, perhaps, the doctor is your next-door neighbor.

-To support the writing of useful articles about this topic, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about this topic, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.